 Do you ever feel you're making stuff up in GCSE English?
 You're not alone: many English students find the subject just as perplexing.
 One-to-one sessions with a GCSE English tutor can help you develop your ideas and feel confident explaining them.
 They can offer you sneaky tips on how to deal with all those articles and poems, including the ones that are new to you in the exam.
 With their tips and tricks under your belt you'll be ready to tackle whatever the exam has to throw at you.

-Degree: English Literature and Philosophy (Bachelors) - Durham
+Degree: English, Theology and French (Bachelors) - Durham University

 Subjects offered: English, History+ 3 more